-The company's key concern is that its borrowers are able to continue to satisfy their obligations under their respective loan agreements.
+As the Coronavirus pandemic continues to impact businesses nationwide, the company's key concern is that its borrowers are able to continue to satisfy their obligations under their respective loan agreements.
 There are a number of key areas where the pandemic could potentially affect the cash flows of borrowers and impact their ability to service debt with the principal one being the ability of tenants to continue to pay rent.